marcberg/FPL_player_points/README.md

 - train, test and val.

+### raw_data

+Raw data fetch with API.

 ### src

+api:
+- functions used for fetching the data.
+Divided in to categories.

 data:
 - functions used to read and preprocess the data into training and score.